ZhangLab312/GHTNet/README.md

 # Citation
 If you use GHTNet in your research, please cite the following paper: <br>

-Yongqing Zhang, Yuhang Liu, Zixuan Wang, Maocheng Wang, Shuwen Xiong, Jiliu Zhou and Quan Zou, <br>
-"GHTNet: a transformer model for uncovering the relationship between tissue-specific TF-DNA binding and chromatin features", <br>
+"Uncovering the relationship between tissue-specific TF-DNA binding and chromatin features through a Transformer-based model", <br>
-xxxx,xxxx